Paddo-Head/SymWoW/README.md

 What's inside?
 ---------------

+Login page (To be developed...)

+Registration page (To be developed...)

+Vote system (To be developed...)

-(To be developed...).
+Donation system (To be developed...)
-Login page.
-Registration page.
-Vote system.
-Donation system.

 All libraries and bundles included in the Symfony Standard Edition are released under the MIT or BSD license.